 Why You Should Trust Us

-Our review process began by scouring the marketplace and researching dozens of the best products available.
-We then purchased the top contenders and got down to hands-on testing on hikes and camping adventures in the rain, sun, and wind.
-Our testing grounds spanned a variety of locations, including the Oregon Cascades, the Southern Utah desert, Colorado's San Juan Mountains, and New Hampshire's White Mountains.
-We analyzed each pair's comfort and mobility, how well they protected us from the elements, whether they kept us dry (enough) in the rain, or allowed us to stay cool in the damp heat of summer.
-In addition to a variety of outdoor activities, we wore them out and about for everyday use as well as for occasional long-haul air travel, hoping to get a compliment or two on our rugged yet refined style.
+Our review process begins by researching the market for the best products available.
+We purchase the top contenders and get down to hands-on testing on hikes and camping adventures in the rain, sun, and wind.
+Our testing grounds span a variety of locations, including the Oregon Cascades, the Southern Utah desert, Colorado's San Juan Mountains, and New Hampshire's White Mountains.
+We analyze each pair's comfort and mobility, how well they protect us from the elements, whether they keep us dry (enough) in the rain, or allow us to stay cool in the damp heat of summer.
+In addition to a variety of outdoor activities, we wear them out and about for everyday use.

 Related: How We Tested Hiking Pants